How much does plastic surgery cost and how are the prices decided?

 Many practices advertise very low prices online, only to find that the consultation is not done by the doctor, and they only meet them on the day of surgery and there is little to no follow up care.
-These “bargain basement” surgeons are typically not certified by the American Board of Plastic Surgery, which is the only board recognized by the American Board of Medical Specialties to certify doctors in plastic surgery of the entire body, and off all age ranges and conditions.
+These “bargain basement” surgeons are typically not certified by the American Board of Plastic Surgery, which is the only board recognized by the American Board of Medical Specialties to certify doctors in plastic surgery of the entire body, and of all age ranges and conditions.
 Surgeons must adhere to the highest standards of safety and ethics and have at least 5 years of rigorous, supervised residency training after medical school-- not just a one year fellowship in cosmetic surgery or worse yet, a weekend course.
-Certification matters, and when it comes to operating on your body, it is important to choose training and experience over cost-- your life and health truly depend on it.
+Certification matters, and when it comes to operating on your body, surgery is serious.
+It is important to choose training and experience over cost-- your life and health truly depend on it.

 Even though plastic surgery is often for beauty, it is something you will do only once or a few times in your lifetime.
 It is more like buying a car than getting a haircut.
-While even the most expensive procedures are not as expensive as the car you likely drove to the appointment!
+Even the most expensive procedures are not as expensive as the car you likely drove to the appointment!
 However, thinking about your surgery as a major investment in your health and well-being that adds to your quality of life does require a financial as well as emotional commitment.

 - Silicone breasts implants $950 each= $1900

 - Anesthesiologists may average $1000-2000.
 Their job is essential and your life is literally in their hands to keep you safe and pain free.
+Some practices use nurse anesthetists who cost a bit less.

 I hope this article helps you better understand the costs of plastic surgery using breast implant surgery as an example.
 You can certainly find a wide range of prices, and just like housing costs, it can vary widely by location.
 My take home points are: